Breizh

 Famous for its menhirs, Brittany, and more specifically North Finistère, is full of emblematic sites.
 The Slow Village campsite invites you to set off on a journey of discovery discover the megaliths.
 You'll find menhirs and dolmens to the delight of travelers.

 Want to see a menhir in North Finistère ?
-Follow the guide and discover surprising sites during your vacation at our campsite in Breizh Légendes.
+Follow the Slow Village guide and discover some surprising sites during your vacations à Breizh Legends.

 Menhir in North Finistère: a visit during your vacation